cara380nm/roswynn/roswynn.markdown

 ## Appearance

 She is a short blonde gnome, wearing a cornflower blue dress, and sturdy boots.
 She wears a white apron, slightly stained from the preparation of magical reagents.
-On her back she carries a large backpack.
+She carries a large backpack.

 ## Stats